Low Arousal Online Training

 The low arousal approach has been proven to enable practitioners to defuse crisis situations within a variety of settings through early identification and intervention.

-1. Introduction to Low Arousal – Basic Introductory Programme
+1. Foundations of Low Arousal – Basic Introductory Programme

 This introductory programme is designed for two distinctive groups.
 First, existing organisations that use the Studio 3 Low Arousal Managing Signs of Stress/Behaviours of Concern programmes, who require a basic introduction for new staff that can be delivered rapidly.
 We should stress that this is an enhancement of their existing in-house programmes rather than a replacement.
 The second group are people who have never experienced Low Arousal or Managing Signs of Stress (formerly called Managing Challenging Behaviour) training and are looking for an entry level, basic introduction to the course.
 Individuals may then want to explore and experience our full online programmes.